aceofgreens/aceofgreens.github.io/content/articles/2024-08-17-central_banking.md

 A central bank (CB) can be considered an institution with the following properties:

 - It and only it, is allowed to issue new bank notes or cash.
 All other privately-owned commercial banks are only allowed to issue demand liabilities in the form of checking deposits.
 - Even when the banking system remains on the gold standard, virtually all bank holdings of gold are centralized into the central bank.
-This a classic requirement.
+This is a classic requirement.

 Consider what happens when a client of a commercial bank wants to cash in his deposit.
 The commercial bank is not permitted to issue these banknotes, only the central bank can.
 Therefore, the commercial bank needs to obtain Central Bank cash either by selling various assets to the CB that it agrees to buy, or by drawing down its own checking account with the central bank.